Universalization and the Origins of Fiscal Capacity: Dynamics and asymmetric information

 \end{enumerate} \end{proposition}

-In the strong high state, strong provision incentives alone ensure that reform takes place even when $\kappa = 0$, so morality is no longer a precondition for credible provision.
+In the strong-high state, strong provision incentives alone ensure that reform takes place even when $\kappa = 0$, so morality is no longer a precondition for credible provision.
 Higher levels of morality, however, continue to amplify the fiscal impact of reform by raising compliance and expanding the tax base, consistent with the positive slope of the fiscal multiplier $J(\kappa;\sigma)$ in equation~\eqref{eq:jump-factor}.

-The separating region is narrower than in the weak high state because the high-value elite’s incentive constraint is automatically satisfied, leaving only the low-value elite’s constraint binding.
+The separating region is narrower than in the weak-high state because the high-value elite's incentive constraint is automatically satisfied, leaving only the low-value elite's constraint binding.
 As a result, moral preferences play a reinforcing rather than activating role: they magnify the fiscal gains of reform and enhance compliance but are not required for credibility.
-Morality and strong provision incentives are therefore complementary sources of fiscal capacity, with morality strengthening the revenue response that strong incentives make possible.
-Because high-value elites no longer need morality to signal their type, information frictions play a smaller role, and the economy converges more quickly to full provision.
+Morality and strong provision incentives are therefore complementary sources of fiscal capacity, with morality strengthening the revenue response that strong incentives make possible, and pooling at provision obtains for a wider range of morality levels.